irthomas/nomad_obs/README.md

 ### Observation planning general overview

 When Bojan and Claudio distribute the MTP overview, the planning can begin.
 The general steps are outlined here:
+1. Insert timing information from Ops team into `mtp_inputs` and change MTP number in main script.
-1. Analyse geometry and inputs and create orbit plan, populating it with generic observation types e.g. _irIngress_, _irDayside_, etc.
+2. Analyse geometry and inputs and create orbit plan, populating it with generic observation types e.g. _irIngress_, _irDayside_, etc.
-2. Send to OU for iteration.
+3. ~~Send to OU for iteration~~ No longer required (no UVIS nightsides to plan).
-3. Finalise generic orbit plan and rerun script.
+4. Finalise generic orbit plan and rerun script.
 This checks the plan is good and makes a list of orbits on which LNO operates.
 Send these outputs to Bojan and Claudio.
-4. Populate the orbit plan with real observation names
+5. Populate the orbit plan with real observation names
-5. Generate COP rows, web pages, update SQL database, etc. Generate list of joint ACS-NIR/NOMAD-SO occultation numbers for ESAC.
+6. Generate COP rows, web pages, update SQL database, etc. Generate list of joint ACS-NIR/NOMAD-SO occultation numbers for ESAC.
-6. Following step (3), a few days later Bojan or Claudio will distribute the summary files.
+7. Following step (3), a few days later Bojan or Claudio will distribute the summary files.
 Check COP rows against these summary files.
-7. Manually define solar calibrations.
+8. Manually define solar calibrations.
-8. When ready, send COP rows and joint NIR-SO file to Bojan and Claudio
+9. When ready, send COP rows and joint NIR-SO file to Bojan and Claudio

+Detailed information about each step can be found below.

 Orbit type definitions can be found on the website: https://nomad.aeronomie.be/index.php/observations/observation-planning-orbit-rules